getify/Functional-Light-JS/ch6.md

 `x` in this snippet is holding a reference to an object, so custom properties can be added and changed without issue.

 The immutability of simple primitives like `number`s probably seems fairly obvious.
 But what about `string` values?
 JS developers have a very common misconception that strings are like arrays and can thus be changed.
 JS syntax even hints at them being "array like" with the `[ ]` access operator.
-However, strings are also immutable.
+However, strings are also immutable:

 ```js
 var s = "hello";